RepairEuroCar/Jarvis/README.md

 After restarting Jarvis you can invoke the command by typing `hello`.

+### Module configuration

+Jarvis modules may define a `REQUIRES` list and can be loaded with a configuration dictionary.
+When calling `ModuleManager.load_module` you may provide the optional `requirements` list to declare extra Python packages or executables needed at runtime.
+Missing entries will prevent the module from loading.

 ### Common pitfalls

 - Plugin file not placed inside `plugins/` or missing the `.py` extension.